2.I am not a Université Catholique de Lille student/teacher, can I have access to the university library?

 3.How to log in?

-Once your registration finalised, you can access your reader account by entering your personal login (= institutional email) and your password (the one you created while registering) on this page and then click on the menu "My reader account".
+Once your registration finalized, you can access your reader account by entering your personal login (= institutional email) and your password (the one you created while registering) on this page and then click on the menu "My reader account".

 4.How to access my LaCatholille mailbox to validate my registration and create a password?